Consensys/doc.teku/docs/HowTo/Get-Started/Run-Teku.md

     ```

 !!! warning
     Ensure that the validator keys are only provided to the validator.
-Do not pass the validator
+Don't pass the validator
-    keys as command line options to both the beacon chain client and validator client.
+    keys as command line options to both the beacon node and validator client.
 This can a
     cause a [slashable offence].

-Specify the beacon chain client using the
+Specify the beacon node using the
 [`--beacon-node-api-endpoint`](../../Reference/CLI/Subcommands/Validator-Client.md#beacon-node-api-endpoint)
 option.